dariosalvi78/pIoT-FW/README.md

 Examples:
 ---------

-*SendReceive: a small sketch that makes use only of the nRF24 library.
+* nRF24SendReceive: a small sketch that makes use only of the nRF24 library.
 It is indicated for testing the radio modules and for finding the best configuration parameters of the module.
+* Base: a sketch to be loaded on the node that acts as a base
+* Sensor: a sketch of a node that acts as a light sensor
+* Actuator: a sketch of a node that acts as an actuator